 Achieving this requires the ability to handle multiple regulatory regimes.
 The modern regulatory landscape is a patchwork, and data often flows between jurisdictions.
 If you're selling to customers in the European Union, you'll face very different challenges and requirements than if you're selling to customers in California.
 You may also find your regulatory obligations change as your business model evolves, the rules get rewritten, or you move into new markets.
-You'll need a system that's flexible enough to adapt to your changing needs, granular enough to be localized depending on comprehensive enough to apply the right
+You'll need a system that's flexible enough to adapt to your changing needs, granular enough to be localized depending on the markets you're selling into, and comprehensive enough to apply the right regulations in the right way and at the right time, every time.